 Patient Experience: The sum of all interactions, shaped by an organization’s culture, that influence patient perceptions across a continuum of care.

-Perceptions: Perception is reality.
+Perception is reality.
 There is nothing else when it comes to the patient experience.
-We can document clinical outcomes to demonstrate quality, but, in this era of consumer-driven healthcare, the patient is in the driver’s seat.
+We can document clinical outcomes to demonstrate quality.
+In this era of consumer-driven healthcare, the patient is in the driver’s seat.
 So their perceptions are all that matter.
 It is what they will discuss, what they will remember, and what will determine if they ever connect with your organization again.

-Healthcare has traditionally centered all the attention on the delivery phase and we have slighted the importance of all the other elements of the continuum.
+Healthcare has traditionally centered all the attention on the delivery phase.
+We have slighted the importance of all the other elements of the continuum.
 What I appreciate about this definition is that it sheds light on the service as the patient sees it.
 Now that we’ve defined it, let’s make it great!